tomedunn/the-finished-book/_theory/valuing-conditions/valuing-conditions.md

 When presented in this way, there are two big takeaways.
 First, the value of each condition depends on the damage the creatures involved are capable of.
 Since the average damage output of PCs (monsters) depends on their level (CR), the average strength of each condition must also depend on them.
 And second, since PCs and monsters deal different amounts of damage, even when their levels and CRs are matched, the value of each condition when used by monsters against PCs will be different than its value when used by PCs against monsters.

-Both of these points are illustrated in Fig. <a href="#fig:dpr-stunned-illustrative" class="fig-ref">3</a> (below), which shows the average damage per round for PCs (monsters) across levels (CRs) 1 - 20, as determined from the [Monster Statistics by Challenge Rating](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MonsterStatisticsbyChallengeRating) table in chapter 9 of the _Dungeon Master's Guide_, along with the estimated value of the stunned condition.
+Both of these points are illustrated in Fig. \figref{fig:dpr-stunned-illustrative} (below), which shows the average damage per round for PCs (monsters) across levels (CRs) 1 - 20, as determined from the [Monster Statistics by Challenge Rating](https://www.dndbeyond.com/sources/dmg/dungeon-masters-workshop#MonsterStatisticsbyChallengeRating) table in chapter 9 of the _Dungeon Master's Guide_, along with the estimated value of the stunned condition.
 The value of the stunned condition is determined by adding together the extra effective healing from the target, and extra damage against the target, for an encounter with a single monsters and four PCs.
 For simplicity, I assumed an average damage increase of $$29\% = (37\% + 21\%)/2$$ against the stunned target, which comes from averaging the damage increase for attacks against the target and saves against the target that do half damage on a successful save.

 <figure id="fig:dpr-stunned-illustrative">
     {% include_relative fig-dpr-stunned-illustrative-small.html %}
     {% include_relative fig-dpr-stunned-illustrative-large.html %}
-    <figcaption>Figure 3: Average DPR for monsters (PCs) as a function of CR (level), as well as average value in DPR of the stunned condition when used by monsters against a PC, and by a group of four PCs against a monster.</figcaption>
+    <figcaption>Average DPR for monsters (PCs) as a function of CR (level), as well as average value in DPR of the stunned condition when used by monsters against a PC, and by a group of four PCs against a monster.</figcaption>
 </figure>

 In this example, it's clear that the strength of the stunned condition is significantly stronger when used by PCs against a single monster that it is when used by a monster against a single PC (at least when their levels and CR are matched).
 It's also worth noting that, for a PC, the stunned condition is worth significantly more than the average damage per round of a typical PC.
 This is a bit of an overestimation, though, since the average DPR factors in the PCs chance to hit their target, while the stunned condition doesn't factor in the chance of the target getting stunned.
 However, even after applying a baseline chance to land a saving throw of $$65\%$$, the value of the stunned condition in this example will still be significantly higher.